streamlit/docs/content/library/api/data/dataframe.md

 <Note>

-Copy to clipboard does not currently work on Streamlit Cloud.
+Copy to clipboard does not currently work on Streamlit Community Cloud.

 </Note>